SteppenLion/rust-notes/docs/5_using_structs.md

 }
 ```

-- The `..user1` must come last to specify that any remaining fields should get their values from the corresponding fields in `user1`, but we can choose to specify values for as many fields as we want in any order, regardless of the order of the fields in the struct’s definition.
+- The `..user1` must come last to specify that any remaining fields should get their values from the corresponding fields in `user1`, but we can choose to specify values for as many fields as we want in any order, regardless of the order of the fields in the struct's definition.

 ## Using Tuple Structs without Named Fields to Create Different Types